Distance education student

 A well developed system of university distance education means that just about any course that can be studied online is offered in that format.
 Not all universities and colleges are into distance education in a big way, but plenty are.
 Even for niche courses, you generally have multiple universities to choose from.

-Even for courses where you cannot avoid on-campus sessions, there are distance learning options.
-Online universities organise intensive residential schools for subjects such as nursingengineering and science.
 The idea is that you study the academic parts of a unit online.
 The bits that require face-to-face instruction are done all at once in a multi-day session on campus.

 3. Learning outcomes are just as good